 Special Representative of the Secretary-General and Head of UNOAU

-The United Nations Secretary-General António Guterres announced the appointment of Hanna Serwaa Tetteh of Ghana as his Special Representative to the African Union and Head of the United Nations Office to the African Union (UNOAU) on 10 December 2018.
-She succeeded Sahle-Work Zewde of Ethiopia to whom the Secretary-General reiterated his deep gratitude and appreciation for her dedicated service to the Organization.
+United Nations Secretary-General António Guterres announced the appointment of Parfait Onanga-Anyanga of Gabon as his Special Representative to the African Union and Head of the United Nations Office to the African Union (UNOAU).
+He will succeed Hanna Serwaa Tetteh of Ghana, to whom the Secretary-General expresses his deep gratitude and appreciation for her dedicated service.

-Ms. Tetteh brings to this position decades of progressively responsible experience at the national, regional and international levels, including well-honed skills in building consensus among stakeholders and knowledge of the Organization, in order to strengthen the partnership between the United Nations and the African Union in the area of peace and security.
+Mr. Onanga-Anyanga brings more than 25 years of progressively responsible experience at the national, regional and international levels, with extensive experience at the United Nations, both in conflict-affected areas and at Headquarters.
+He brings to the position well-honed skills in building consensus among stakeholders and his knowledge of the Organization to strengthen the partnership between the United Nations and the African Union in the area of peace and security.

 Deputy Head of Office and Director of Political Affairs